MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

     In this demo you will learn and understand the steps to setting up a free Azure account.

-    Also, you will learn the different cloud deployements available within major cloud providers like (IaaS,PaaS,SaaS,FaaS),and the different cloud offerings like (storage & compute).
+    Also, you will learn the different cloud deployments available within major cloud providers like (IaaS,PaaS,SaaS,FaaS),and the different cloud offerings like (storage & compute).

  - **Demo 2: Create Ubuntu on Azure and connect to it using SSH and remote desktop.**